gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

     | If wait is set to True, this function is blocking.

-| The code below inreases the picth in steps of 16 with playing duration of 20 ms.
+| The code below inreases the pitch in steps of 16 with playing duration of 20 ms.

 .. code-block:: python